IIIF/api/source/api/presentation/2.1/index.md

  * All resource types _MUST_ have at least one type specified.

- _N.B._ This requirement applies only to the types described in [Section 2][type-overview].
+This requirement applies only to the types described in [Section 2][type-overview].
 Services, Thumbnails and other resources will have their own requirements.

 ##### format
 The specific media type (often called a MIME type) of a content resource, for example "image/jpeg".
 This is important for distinguishing text in XML from plain text, for example.